childmindresearch/lingualearn/README.md

     ZH      seizure S IY ZH ER

 From https://www.pythonstudio.us/language-processing/a-pronouncing-dictionary.html:

-For each word, this lexicon provides a list of phonetic codes—distinct labels for each contrastive sound—known as phones.
+For each word, this lexicon provides a list of phonetic codes — distinct labels for each contrastive sound — known as phones.
 Observe that fire has two pronunciations (in U.S. English): the one-syllable F AY1 R, and the two-syllable F AY1 ER0.
 The symbols in the CMU Pronouncing Dictionary are from the Arpabet, described in more detail at http://en.wikipedia.org/wiki/Arpabet.